bensquire/postcodeanywhere-php-api/README.md

 postcodeanywhere-php-api
 ========================
-A PHP library to communicate with the PostCodeAnywhere Online service (SOME URL).
+A PHP library to communicate with the PostCodeAnywhere Online service (http://www.postcodeanywhere.co.uk/).

 Using simple OO methods, this project will connect to and parse various services exposed by there online service.
 All of there services require an account, however